AndrewRyan95/LanguageAndTheInternet/terms/Hype.md

 ## Hype
-An extreme view that only looks at the good traits of something.
+An extreme view that only looks at the good positive of something.